Cream of wheat is both a brand name of a breakfast cereal, and the general name for a certain milled product from wheat grains.

-Kraft makes many different kinds, some quicker cooking, some flavoured, some enriched with wheat germ.
+There are different variations of the Cream of Wheat product: some quicker cooking, some flavoured, some enriched with wheat germ.

 Fans will cook up extra on purpose, packing the extra in loaf-shaped dishes and letting it set in the fridge overnight, then frying slices up the next morning for breakfast.

 It also has its detractors; some call it “wall-paper paste.”

 To cook up Cream of Wheat, you mix it with a liquid (water or milk) in a ratio of about 5 parts liquid to 1 part cereal.
 Compare this to the ratio for cooking pure farina, 4 parts liquid to 1 part farina.
 Cream of Wheat needs more liquid owing to other things added to the cereal.

 The liquid used, usually water, should be boiling.

 |Water or milk||1 ¼ cups (10 oz / 300 ml)||2 cups (16 oz / 500 ml)||4 cups (32 oz / 1 litre)|